HSP-Studios/Auto-Unzip/README.md

 # Auto-Unzip

-Background Windows helper that automatically extracts new `.zip` **and `.7z`** files appearing in watched folders (Downloads by default), shows status in the console, and optionally deletes the original archive after successful extraction.
+Background Windows helper that automatically extracts new `.zip`, `.zipx`, and `.7z` files appearing in watched folders (Downloads by default), shows status in the console, and optionally deletes the original archive after successful extraction.
 Provides a tray icon (if `pystray` + `Pillow` installed) to list or add watched folders and quit.

 ## Features
-* Automatic discovery of new ZIP and 7Z archives via lightweight polling
+* Automatic discovery of new ZIP, ZIPX, and 7Z archives via lightweight polling
 * Console notifications (startup, progress updates, completion/error)
 * System tray icon with minimal menu (optional if dependencies missing)
 * Modular, one-function-per-file design for clarity